 Discovery Time and Table Games (3-4 times per week)

-The discovery program is being revamped.
 Depending upon enrollment, there may be up to two independently themed-discovery components within this program.
 Discovery time is designed to challenge children's curiosity and creativity, while providing a world of learning.
 Children will participate in activities that broaden their understanding of world cultures, selected time periods, scientific discovery, and the use of physical resources.

 Specials and Trips (Weekly)